IBM-Cloud/terraform-provider-ibm/website/docs/r/iam_service_policy.html.markdown

   * `resource_type` - (Optional, string) Resource type of the policy definition.
   * `resource` - (Optional, string) Resource of the policy definition.
   * `resource_group_id` - (Optional, string) The ID of the resource group.
 You can retrieve the value from data source `ibm_resource_group`.
-* `tags` - (Optional, array of strings) Tags associated with the resource key instance.
+* `tags` - (Optional, array of strings) Tags associated with the service policy instance.
   **NOTE**: `Tags` are managed locally and not stored on the IBM Cloud service endpoint at this moment.

 ## Attribute Reference